hackoregon/data-science-pet-containers/README.md

 ### Installing R packages

-As noted above, to keep the image size down, I’ve only installed header files so that the R packages `RPostgres`, `odbc`, `sf` and `devtools` will install.
+As noted above, to keep the image size down, I've only installed header files so that the R packages `RPostgres`, `odbc`, `sf` and `devtools` will install.
 That covers the majority of use cases.

-However, if you find an R package that won’t install because of missing header or other Linux dependency, open an issue at
+However, if you find an R package that won't install because of missing header or other Linux dependency, open an issue at
 <https://github.com/hackoregon/data-science-pet-containers/issues/new>.

 Most packages that have missing dependencies will list the name of the Debian packages you need to install.
-If that’s the case, open a `root` console with `docker exec -it -u root containers_rstudio_1 /bin/bash`.
+If that's the case, open a `root` console with `docker exec -it -u root containers_rstudio_1 /bin/bash`.
 Then type `apt install <package-name>`.
 After the Debian package is installed, you should be able to install the R package.